Dakshin22/amiibo-suite/README.md

 In addition, users can order the results by release date to see the newest released amiibo towards the top of the page.

-Users can also see a circular progress bar in the app, which shows the user how much of the total number of amiibo are part of the current results on the page.
-In the future, the use of this progress bar may change to something more useful to the user.
+Users can also see a circular progress bar in the app, which shows the user how much amiibo (out of the total number of amiibo) that they have collected

 ## Features in Progress